fidian/fudgel/README.md

 Upgrading
 ---------

+* 1.3.0
+    * Updated the build scripts to produce ES6-compatible code without private fields.
+The typical `#` prefix is now replaced with `µ` during minification and after the identifiers have been mangled.
+This opens up more browsers to the power of Fudgel.
 * 1.2.0
     * Went back to shadow DOM styles, so change `:scope` to `:host` in your styles.
 This will automatically be changed to work if your element only